Universal's Superstar Parade: Closure

 Following a week of rumors, Universal officially announced the parade's ending date on May 18, 2022.
 The parade ended its 10-year run with its last performance on June 4, 2022.
 The final performance utilized an additional float from the theme park's Mardi Gras parade, to allow additional Universal team-members to participate in the festivities.

+The individual parade units continued to do meet-n-greets and street shows in the park after the parade's closure, with The Secret Life of Pets’ last appearance on August 13, 2022, and the Dora the Explorer, SpongeBob SquarePants and Despicable Me units closing on September 10, 2022.

+Universal's Superstar Parade's replacement, Universal Mega Movie Parade, debuted on July 3, 2024.
+This parade features characters, floats, and performers based on Back to the Future, Sing, Minions, Kung Fu Panda, Trolls, Ghostbusters, E.T. the Extra-Terrestrial, Jaws, and Jurassic World.

 Legacy

-A performance of this parade in January 2016 led to the infamous "Dabbing Squidward" meme.
+A performance of this parade in January 2016 led to the "Dabbing Squidward" meme.
 The original Vine video of a Universal team-member dabbing inside a Squidward Tentacles mascot costume garnered 22 million views within a week.
 The video led to widespread virality, and even officially-licensed merchandise of the meme by Nickelodeon.